thedunston/bash_zt_auth/README.md

 `echo 1 > /activate/abcdef7890`

-will be executed and the session will immediately terminate.
+will be executed and the SSH session will immediately terminate.